 For The Athlete:

 Many sports are hard on the feet because of quick repetitive movements, constricting footwear, and/or increased exposure to injury or trauma.
-At Step Ahead Foot & Ankle Clinic, Dr. Barnes enjoys using her training in Biomechanics & Gait Evaluation to help patients get back on their feet, oftentimes without surgery.
-Emphasis is placed on preventative medicine and appropriate biomechanical alignment.
-With the assistance of an on-site pedorthist and a research-quality In-Shoe Pressure Measurement / Gait Analysis System (F-scan), Dr. Barnes routinely favor a non-surgical approach to treating many athletic or overuse foot ailments, including heel pain, neuromas, bunions, big toe joint pain, and Achilles tendon pain.
+At Step Ahead Foot and Ankle, LLC, emphasis is placed on preventative medicine and appropriate biomechanical alignment.
+With the assistance of a research-quality In-Shoe Pressure Measurement / Gait Analysis System (F-scan), Dr. Fiala routinely favor a non-surgical approach to treating many athletic or overuse foot ailments, including heel pain, neuromas, bunions, big toe joint pain, and Achilles tendon pain.
 Many times this involves the fitting of either pre-fabricated or custom foot orthoses, or adjustments to existing orthotics, completed right on-site.

 Custom foot orthoses (“orthotics”) are prescription medical devices that are designed to control alignment and function of the foot in order to prevent or treat injury-causing motions such as pronation (rolling-in) and supination (rolling-out).
 They also act to make activities such as running, walking – even standing – more efficient.
 Finally, they can act to redistribute pressure on the bottom of the foot to relieve pain from excessive pressure or calluses.

 Most foot pain is the result of a faulty relationship between the bones and muscles of the foot.
 Even the slightest misalignment can result in significant discomfort.
 This abnormal function can result in problems such as bunions, hammer toes, arch and heel pain, corns, knee pain ... even back pain.